panaaj/nmeasimulator/README.md

 It can work in three modes:

-__1. Set initial seed values and then perodically apply a delta to them to mimic vessel movemen t.__
+__1. Set initial seed values and then perodically apply a delta to them to mimic vessel movement.__
 - Individual values can be manually overridden _(supports using keyboard arrows Up-Down alters speed and L-R alters heading)_.
 - Steering mode allows altering course by setting the rudder angle _(supports using L-R keyboard arrows)_.